 Group Leaders have three means of communicating with the overall U3A membership: the e-newsletter, the website, and the magazine, see above.

 Group Leaders use a variety of ways to communicate with their group members in between editions of the magazine.
 The email newsletter is sent out every month and can be used to let group members of any changes, cancellations, etc. of the published programme.
 Some groups ask for emails from group members and create a “group list” so that they can send out one email which reaches all group members.
-(Consult the Computer Advice on a Monday or Tuesday morning if you need help with this).
+This can now most easily be achieved using the Beacon Membership System.
+Use a web form to Contact the Membership Secretary for help with this.

 It is also a good idea if Leaders inform group members of any general U3A matters at the group’s regular meetings.